-30 Apr Do you need to get a grade A in art?
+30 Apr Get a grade A in art

-With the exam season upon us, pressure is on to get your best grades as you can – naturally.
+A level art, Advanced Higher Art…with the exam season upon us, the pressure is on to get the best grades as you can – naturally.

-- Glasgow School of Art require Highers: ABBB and above (one sitting) or AABB and above (two sittings) OR A Levels: ABB plus GCSE English Language at grade A.
+- Glasgow School of Art requires Highers: ABBB and above (one sitting) or AABB and above (two sittings) OR A Levels: ABB plus GCSE English Language at grade A.

-- Edinburgh College of Art require Highers: ABBB by the end of S5 OR A Levels: ABB plus GCSE English Language at grade C.
+- Edinburgh College of Art requires Highers: ABBB by the end of S5 OR A Levels: ABB plus GCSE English Language at grade C.

 In my experience this starts many of us creative types off on a challenge as we’re not necessarily academic AND creative, I know I certainly wasn’t at school.

-However most us will excel in Art or Design and assume that because we get an A or even a B in these subjects then it’s a given that we’ll get an offer at art college/university.
+However, most of us will excel in Art or Design and assume that because we get an A or even a B in these subjects then it’s a given that we’ll get an offer at art college/university.

-I’ve worked with many students who have A’s at Higher or A Level and aren’t offered places at college.
+I’ve worked with many students who have A’s at Higher Art or A Level Art and aren’t offered places at college.
 You might be wondering ‘Why is this?’

-Well, my experience tells me that the main focus on Higher and Advanced Higher, also A Level to a degree – although it does vary from school to school is mainly on mastery of skills, technical skills and perception to represent objects and subjects accurately.
+Well, my experience tells me that the main focus on Higher and Advanced Higher Art, also A Level Art to a degree – although it does vary from school to school, is mainly on mastery of skills, technical skills, and perception to represent objects and subjects accurately.

-So in short, no you don’t need to get an A in art as long as you have the requirements, so a B might be enough.
+So in short, no you don’t need to get an A at A Level Art to Higher Art as long as you have the overall requirements, so a B might be enough.
 The single most important thing over and above reaching those entrance requirements is your portfolio.

-If you’ve not already downloaded my “Top 10 mistakes that are holding you back from success at your first choice art school” please do as many of these simple mistakes are avoidable.
+If you’ve not already downloaded my “Top 10 mistakes that are holding you back from success at your first choice art school” [link above] please do as many of these simple mistakes are avoidable.

 Hoping this finds you well and remember that if you’d like to discuss anything with me personally you can reach me here.

-* Join my positive and inspiring Facebook Community for STUDENTS here.
-One member wrote about being in the Facebook Group – ‘It was as good as being with you face to face so when I started on my own at home, I knew I was heading in the right direction and grew in confidence with the exploration instead of second guessing myself ‘.
+‘It was as good as being with you face to face so when I started on my own at home, I knew I was heading in the right direction and grew in confidence with the exploration instead of second-guessing myself ‘.
 Cathy Wagstaff